mpasovic/majapasovic.org/_posts/2016-07-06-a-lamenting-song-for-fireflies-progressive-destruction-of-the-environment-and-its-consequences.md

 published: true
 layout: post
 title: >-
-  A Lamenting Song for Fireflies: Progressive Destruction of the Environment and Its Consequences
+  A Lamenting Song for Fireflies: Progressive Destruction of the Environment, and Its Consequences
 ---